Wednesday, May 22, 2019

-URC GUNN MEMORIAL FOR 360 SPRINT CARS THIS SATURDAY; SUPER LATE MODELS, PRO STOCKS, ROADRUNNERS & FIREWORKS ROUND OUT HOLIDAY RACING PROGRAM; SUNDAY RAIN DATE ANNOUNCED IF NEEDED
+URC GUNN MEMORIAL FOR 360 SPRINT CARS THIS SATURDAY; LIMITED LATE MODELS, PRO STOCKS, & ROADRUNNERS ROUND OUT HOLIDAY RACING PROGRAM

-For the 13th consecutive year, the Gunn Memorial will feature a 30-lap race between the traveling URC 360 sprint cars and the track’s weekly 358-360 sprint cars.
-The race will pay $2,500 to win and $300 to start.
-The format for the race will be posted this week.
+The Gunn Memorial will feature a 30-lap race between the traveling URC 360 sprint cars and the track’s weekly 358-360 sprint cars.
+The race will pay $2,500 to win and $250 to start.

 The tribute race is run each year to honor the memory of the late race track promoter Jack Gunn, who operated Selinsgrove, Williams Grove, Penn National, and Hagerstown Speedways during his career and brought mid-state dirt track racing to national prominence in the 1970’s.
 Gunn was inducted posthumously into the National Sprint Car Hall of Fame (Knoxville, Iowa) in 1990.